Kernix13/beginner-git-commands/INTERMEDIATE_GIT.md

 The `stash` command is when you are working on a branch but are not finished with your work and you need to switch back to master.
 The questions is did you make commits or not?
 If you did not then git won't let you switch branches unless you make a commit or stash.

-Stash: "stashing" uncommitted changes so that you can return to them later without having to make unnecessary commits.
+**Stash**: "stashing" uncommitted changes so that you can return to them later without having to make unnecessary commits.
 It's better than a half-complete commit.
 Running `git stash` (or `git stash save`) will take all uncommited changes (staged and unstaged) and stash them, reverting the changes in your working copy.

-When you want to go back to your branch and see your changes from befoe you stashed them, run `git stash pop`.
+When you want to go back to your branch and see your changes from before you stashed them, run `git stash pop`.
 There is also `git stash list` to see all your stashes and `git stash clear` to clear your stashes.

 ```sh
 git stash